Compare

 Legacy POS systems, also known as traditional POS systems, store your data on-site on local servers and run on a closed internal network.
 On the other hand, cloud-based POS systems are web-hosted solutions that store your data in the cloud via remote servers.

-To help you cut through the noise and make shopping for a new POS a little less painful, we’ve put together an ultimate guide to the best legacy POS systems for restaurants.
+To help you sort through the dozens of restaurant POS review sites out there and make shopping for a new POS a little less painful, we’ve put together a contemporary guide to the best legacy POS systems for restaurants.
 With in-depth restaurant POS system reviews of all the top legacy providers, this guide will help you narrow down the best restaurant POS for your specific business.
-This guide also includes a review of one of the top modern POS systems, TouchBistro, so you can see how a cloud-based system compares.
+This guide also includes a review of one of the top modern POS systems, TouchBistro, so you can see how a cloud-first system compares among TouchBistro competitors offering a legacy POS system.

 In each review, you’ll find: